Gmail “Confidential” Mode and Google Docs vs Document DRM for security

 Can you send a secure email in Gmail?

-- If you want only the intended recipient to view your email then an email service that provides end-to-end encryption is more secure.
+- If you want only the intended recipient to view your email then you must use S/MIME or an email plugin or service that provides end-to-end encryption.

 - If you want to control what users can do with content (copy, edit, print, etc.) then you need a DRM solution.